|Earl E. Charles Jr.

 basic training and was assigned to C Company.

-After training in Kentucky for nearly a year, Earl took part in maneuvers in Louisiana.
+After training in Kentucky for nearly a year, Earl took part in maneuvers in Louisiana, from September 1 through 30.
 It was after these maneuvers that Earl learned that his battalion was being sent overseas.
-He returned home to say his goodbyes and returned to Camp Polk, Louisana.
+He returned home to say his goodbyes and returned to Camp Polk, Louisiana.

 The 192nd Tank Battalion was sent to Camp Polk, Louisiana, in the late summer of 1941, to take part in maneuvers.
 They were kept at Camp Polk after the maneuvers without being given a reason.
 According to members of the battalion, General George Patton told them the news that they were going overseas.
 Men too old to go overseas were released from federal service.
 Replacements for these men came from the 753rd Tank Battalion.